JerryFleming/PyDoc/library/lzma.rst

    Open an LZMA-compressed file in binary mode.

-   An :class:`LZMAFile` can wrap an already-open :term:`file object`, or operate directly on a named file.
+   An :class:`LZMAFile` can wrap an already-open :term:`文件对象`, or operate directly on a named file.
 The *filename* argument specifies either the file object to wrap, or the name of the file to open (as a :class:`str` or :class:`bytes` object).
 When wrapping an existing file object, the wrapped